Skip to main content

 Can a Doctor Deny Diagnostic Testing?

 Here’s a scenario that I face fairly regularly in my endoscopy and colonoscopy practice.
-As readers know, over the past 6 or so years I have been employed in a rather well-known Cleveland-based health care institution.
+As readers know, over the past 7 or so years, I have been employed by a rather well-known Cleveland-based health care institution.
 Prior to that, I was a private practitioner.
-During those earlier days, I personally knew most of our scope clientele as they were our patients.
-There was a minority of patients whom we did not know who were referred in by their doctors for routine scope exams.
+During those earlier days, I personally knew most of our scope clientele as they were our existing patients.
+There was a minority of patients whom we did not know who were referred to us by their doctors for routine scope exams.
 In contrast, in my current employed role, nearly all the scope patients on my schedule are meeting me for the first time.

 From time to time, a patient who is scheduled for a colonoscopy will call my office asking if an upper endoscopy can be performed at the same time because their heartburn or some other symptom has been active.
 Which of the following responses are most appropriate?